TheArchitectDev/Architect.Identities/README.md

 - `UseStandardSql`.
 This source works with most SQL databases, allowing other databases to be used without the need for custom extensions.
 However, since table creation syntax rarely follows the standard, this throws if the required table does not exist.

 Third party libraries may provide additional sources through further extension methods.

+## Service-free Usage

+The Fluid ID generator can be used without the need for injected services.
+For example, in Domain-Driven Design (DDD) an entity's ID property should be immutable.
+Ideally, it does not have a setter at all.
+We must either inject the ID into the constructor (complicating construction) or make the entity responsible for generating its own ID.